-Our product pipeline also includes a PDC-based targeted alpha-emitter therapy utilizing actinium-225 as the payload (CLR121225) currently in IND enabling studies.
-We are also evaluating other alpha emitting isotopes such as a statine-211 and lead-212 preclinically.
-Additionally, our preclinical PDC programs include small molecule chemotherapeutic compounds, oligonucleotide programs and peptide conjugate programs as well as several partnered PDC assets.
-These other programs are being developed primarily for solid tumors.
+Our product pipeline also includes a PDC-based targeted alpha-emitter therapy utilizing actinium-225 as the payload (CLR12125) currently in IND enabling studies.
+We are also evaluating other alpha emitting isotopes such as a tatine-211 and lead-212 preclinical studies.
+Additionally, we have preclinical PDC programs seeking to deliver conjugated small molecule chemotherapeutic compounds, oligonucleotides and peptides to solid tumors.